SNR-Based Features and Diverse Training Data for Robust DNN-Based Speech Enhancement: Conventional Speech and Noise PSD Estimation

 where $\sVarSpeechF$ and $\sVarNoiseF$ denote the speech \ac{PSD} and the noise \ac{PSD}, respectively.
 The Wiener filter is the \ac{MMSE} optimal estimator of the clean speech coefficients if the speech coefficients~$\sSpeechFI$ and the noise coefficients~$\sNoiseFI$ are additive, uncorrelated and follow a complex circular-symmetric Gaussian distribution.
 The former two assumptions are based on the physical properties of the interaction of multiple sound sources, i.e., speech and noise.
 The latter assumption is often justified by the central limit theorem which can be applied due to the Fourier sum which needs to be evaluated for obtaining the spectral coefficients~\cite[Chapter~4]{brillinger_time_2001}.
 The speech \ac{PSD}~$\sVarSpeechF$ and the noise \ac{PSD}~$\sVarNoiseF$ are estimated blindly from the noisy observation using~\cite{breithaupt_novel_2008, gerkmann_noise_2011, gerkmann_unbiased_2012}.
 Both algorithms are summarized in the following sections.

 After estimating the clean speech coefficients, the clean speech spectra $\sSpeechFIEst$ are transformed back to the time-domain.
 A synthesis window is applied to the resulting time-domain segments where again a square-root Hann window is employed.
-After that, the enhanced clean speech signal obtained using a overlap-add procedure.
+After that, the enhanced clean speech signal is obtained using an overlap-add procedure.